 Section 10 makes a technical change to provide that the professional management firm selected to administer the investment fund must be "subject to the rules and regulation of", rather than "registered with", the US Securities and Exchange Commission.
-This section is effective when it becomes law.
+This section became effective July 20, 2017.

 Section 11 makes a technical change to the Achieving a Better Life Experience (ABLE) Program Trust to replace the word "form" with "package".
-This section is effective when it becomes law.
+This section became effective July 20, 2017.

 Section 12 contains a severability clause.
-This section is effective when it becomes law.
+This section became effective July 20, 2017.

-EFFECTIVE DATE: Except as otherwise provided, the bill would become effective when it becomes law.
-(For convenience, the effective dates have been provided for each section above.)
+EFFECTIVE DATE: The effective dates in the act vary by section, therefore the effective dates have been provided for each section above.